rgknp/AIDayLabs/lab01.1-computer_vision/0_README.md

 ## Introduction

 We're going to build an end-to-end application that allows you to pull in your own pictures, use Cognitive Services to obtain a caption and some tags about the images, and then store that information in Cosmos DB.
-In a continuation of this lab, `lab01.2-luis_and_search`, we will use the NoSQL Store (Cosmos DB) to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.
+In later labs, we will use the NoSQL Store (Cosmos DB) to populate an Azure Search index, and then build a Bot Framework bot using LUIS to allow easy, targeted querying.

 ## Architecture